philemonnwanne/blackbox/terraform/modules/ecs/README.md

 set -e # stop if it fails at any point

 if [ -z "$1" ]; then
-  echo "No TASK_ID argument was supplied eg .bin/ecs/connect-to-ecs b0f2a4f926b545b9b99992b0eefc5860 backend-flask" exit 1
+  echo "No TASK_ID argument was supplied eg .bin/ecs/connect-to-ecs b0f2a4f926b545b9b99992b0eefc5860 backend" exit 1
 fi
 TASK_ID=$1

 if [ -z "$2" ]; then
-  echo "No CONTAINER_NAME argument was supplied eg .bin/ecs/connect-to-ecs b0f2a4f926b545b9b99992b0eefc5860 backend-flask" exit 1
+  echo "No CONTAINER_NAME argument was supplied eg .bin/ecs/connect-to-ecs b0f2a4f926b545b9b99992b0eefc5860 backend" exit 1
 fi
 CONTAINER_NAME=$2